Akkermansia muciniphila

 Health Benefits

-Strengthen tight junction proteins and promote intestinal mucus secretion.
+Upregulates tight junction proteins and mucus layer regeneration.

 Pasteurized Akkermansia strains have been shown to improve insulin sensitivity.
 (Depommier et al., Nat Med, 2019)